-- Provide adequate public notice of public participation opportunities and activities and time for public review of regionally significant plans and documents. - Use all channels of outreach for promoting public participation opportunities including RCTC's website and blog, the Citizen Advisory Council/Social Services Transportation Advisory Council (CAC/SSTAC), Southern California Associated Governments (SCAG), transit providers, news media, and social media. - Evaluate plans, programs, and projects to determine the most appropriate and effective tools and strategies for public and agency involvement and outreach. - Provide opportunities to comment on draft planning documents to affected agencies and parties. - Make transportation planning documents available for viewing on the RCTC website and at key locations throughout the county, as appropriate. - During the transportation planning process, conduct public meetings, open houses, and public hearings, as appropriate. - Provide language interpreters (Spanish language; other languages upon request) at public meetings, open houses and public hearings.
+- Provide adequate public notice of public participation opportunities and activities and time for public review of regionally significant plans and documents. - Use all channels of outreach for promoting public participation opportunities including RCTC's website and blog, the Citizen and Specialized Transit Advisory Committee (CSTAC), Southern California Associated Governments (SCAG), transit providers, news media, and social media. - Evaluate plans, programs, and projects to determine the most appropriate and effective tools and strategies for public and agency involvement and outreach. - Provide opportunities to comment on draft planning documents to affected agencies and parties. - Make transportation planning documents available for viewing on the RCTC website and at key locations throughout the county, as appropriate. - During the transportation planning process, conduct public meetings, open houses, and public hearings (virtual and in-person), as appropriate. - Provide language interpreters (Spanish language; other languages upon request) at public meetings, open houses, and public hearings (virtual and in-person).